microsoft/devsquad-dataops/lab-files/HOL Exercise 2 only.md

 Infrastructure as Code (IaC) is the management of infrastructure (networks, virtual machines, load balancers, and connection topology) in a descriptive model, using the same versioning as DevOps team uses for source code.
 Like the principle that the same source code generates the same binary, an IaC model generates the same environment every time it is applied.
 IaC is a key DevOps practice and is used in conjunction with continuous delivery. (https://docs.microsoft.com/en-us/devops/deliver/what-is-infrastructure-as-code)

+### Technology Overview - Azure Resource Manager Templates

+To implement infrastructure as code for your Azure solutions, use Azure Resource Manager templates (ARM templates).
+The template is a JavaScript Object Notation (JSON) file that defines the infrastructure and configuration for your project.
+The template uses declarative syntax, which lets you state what you intend to deploy without having to write the sequence of programming commands to create it.
+In the template, you specify the resources to deploy and the properties for those resources. (https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview)

 ### Task 1: Understanding the IaC folder

 In this task you will explore and understand the folder structure and scripts, templates contained in it for execution in IaC.